Novel scaling limits for critical inhomogeneous random graphs: Introduction

-For the setting in \refeq{pij-NR} and \refeq{choicewi}, by \cite[Theorem 3.13]{BolJanRio07}, the number of vertices with degree $k$, which we denote by $N_k$, satisfies \eqn{ \lbeq{N-k-conv} N_k/n\convp \expec\Big[\mathrm{e}^{-W} \frac{W^k}{k!}\Big], \qquad k\geq 0, } where $\convp$ denotes convergence in probability, and where $W$ has distribution function $F$ appearing in \refeq{choicewi}.
-We recognize the limiting distribution as a so-called \emph{mixed Poisson distribution with mixing distribution $F$}, i.e., conditionally on $W=w$, the distribution is Poisson with mean $w$.
-Equation \refeq{N-k-conv} also implies that the distribution of the degree of a uniformly chosen vertex in $[n]$ converges to a mixed Poisson distribution with mixing distribution $F$.
-This can be understood by noting that the weight of a uniformly chosen vertex is, by \refeq{Fn-def}, close in distribution to $F$.
-In turn, when a vertex has weight $w$, then, by \refeq{pij-NR}, its degree is close to Poisson with parameter $w$.
+where $\convp$ denotes convergence in probability, and where $W$ has distribution function $F$ appearing in~(\ref{choicewi}).
+We recognize the limiting distribution as a \textit{mixed Poisson distribution with mixing distribution $F$}; that is, conditionally on $W=w$, the distribution is Poisson with mean $w$.
+Equation (\ref{N-k-conv}) also implies that the distribution of the degree of a uniformly chosen vertex in $[n]$ converges to a mixed Poisson distribution with mixing distribution $F$.
+This can be understood by noting that the weight of a uniformly chosen vertex is, by (\ref{Fn-def}), close in distribution to $F$.
+In turn, when a vertex has weight $w$, then, by~(\ref{pij-NR}), its degree is close to Poisson with parameter $w$.
 Since a Poisson random variable with large parameter $w$ is closely concentrated around its mean $w$, we see that the tail behavior of the degrees in our random graph is close to that of the distribution $F$.
-As a result, when \refeq{F-bound-tau(3,4)b} holds, and with $D_n$ the degree of a uniformly chosen vertex in $[n]$, $\limsup_{n\rightarrow \infty} \expec[D^a_n]<\infty$ when $a<\tau-1$ and $\limsup_{n\rightarrow \infty} \expec[D^a_n]=\infty$ when $a\geq \tau-1$.
-In particular, the degree of a uniformly chosen vertex in $[n]$ has finite second, but infinite third moment when \refeq{F-bound-tau(3,4)b} holds with $\tau\in (3,4)$.
+As a result, when~(\ref{F-bound-tau3,4b}) holds, and with $D_n$ the degree of a uniformly chosen vertex in~$[n]$, $\limsup_{n\rightarrow\infty} \expec [D^a_n]<\infty$ when $a<\tau-1$ and $\limsup_{n\rightarrow\infty} \expec [D^a_n]=\infty$ when $a\geq\tau-1$.
+In particular, the degree of a uniformly chosen vertex in $[n]$ has finite second, but infinite third moment when (\ref{F-bound-tau3,4b}) holds with $\tau\in(3,4)$.